top of page

 Becky is from Illinois and moved to Florida during the summer of 2023.
 She received her Bachelors in Speech Language Pathology at Elmhurst University in 2007 and her Masters in Communication Sciences and Disorders from Saint Xavier University in 2009.
 She has been a SLP for 15 years.
 She spent 14 of those years in the same school district in Illinois helping children improve their communication skills.
 She enjoys building positive relationships, learning about her students, and seeing the great progress they can make!
 Aside from being a SLP, she loves animals and Disney!
 She looks forward to helping your child improve their speech and language skills!

-Isabella Duarte, B.S., SLP-A
+Hayley York, B.S., SLP-A

 Speech Language Pathology Assistant